mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 | Online A Night | Online B Night | Online C Night | A Night |

 Basically this table follows two rules:
-1) Even ever a fully online meeting follows and in-person meeting, the online meeting that is used that disadvantages most the participants of the time zone where the in-person meeting was held.
+1) When ever a fully online meeting follows and in-person meeting, the online meeting time is used that disadvantages most the participants of the time zone where the in-person meeting was held.
 2) If multiple fully online meetings follow each other, the time zone selection should be rotated based on the most recent time zones that the in-person meetings were held in.

 The final case occurs in the rare event that back-to-back in-person plenaries